revspace/revbank/UPGRADING.md

 # (2022-06-11) RevBank 3.4

-RevBank now has built-in hidden accounts and balanced transactions.
+RevBank now has built-in hidden accounts and balanced transactions (double-entry bookkeeping).
 These accounts will be made automatically, and hidden from the user interface.

 ## Update external scripts